A beautiful image of 'dancing' Red-crowned Cranes in the cold Hokkaido winter by Francesco Veronesi.

 Birds of East Asia by M Brazil.
 Helm, 2009.

-A Photographic Guide to the Birds of Japan and North-East Asia by T Shimba.
-Helm, 2007.
+Birds of Japan and North-East Asia: A Photographic Guide by T Shimba.
+Helm, 2019 (Second Edition).

 550 Birds of Japan by M Kirihara et al. Bun'ichi Sogo Shuppan, two volumes, 2000 and 2004.